retooth2/xenharmlib/doc/adv_notation_features.rst

 The default strategy for UpDownNotation is a heuristic that first sets all the naturals and then fills in the gaps between the naturals with sharps/flats from the left and right bordering notes in an alternating fashion.
 It then fills the leftover gaps with ups/downs in the same way.
-(If there is a tie then sharps/ups win against flats/downs)
+(If there is a tie, then sharps/ups win against flats/downs)

 .. testcode::